Steve Carr Interview

-**Note - In February of 2004, I was fortunate enough to be able to interview custom guitar builder and former Kiss guitar tech, Steve Carr, via e-mail, before his passing in June of 2006.
+In February of 2004, I was fortunate enough to be able to interview custom guitar builder and former Kiss guitar tech, Steve Carr, via e-mail, before his passing in, June of 2006.
 I sincerely appreciated his time, participation, kindness and willingness to answer any question I had.
+I felt very honoured to have had the opportunity.
 I hope you enjoy this piece of Kiss-tory as well.

 Who is Steve Carr and what led you into custom guitar desiging / building ?